 The day rolls on, bringing crowds of Chinese businessmen poring over their early editions of Wah Kew Yatpo, while their Punjabi and Malay competitors peruse their copies of South China Morning Post and Hongkong Standard.
 Riders without reading matter scan the flashy ads extolling Japanese cameras, Danish beer, American oil, Swiss watches, or else the prominent warnings to beware of pickpockets: "If you are robbed, shout for help!"
-Less likely to attract readership are the company by-laws posted in fine print, admonishing passengers not to "sing any indecent or obscene songs," "swear or use any obscene or offensive language," nor to bring along any "livestock, salt fish, vegetables or poultry (whether dead or alive) in open parcels..."
+Less likely to attract readership are the company by-laws posted in fine print, admonishing passengers not to "sing any indecent or obscene songs," "Swear or use any obscene or offensive language," nor to bring along any "livestock, salt fish, vegetables or poultry (whether dead or alive) in open parcels ... "

-Afternoon brings the shoppers aboard: ladies from the exclusive residential areas of Stanley and the Peak returning from their forays to the fashionable department stores, and multitudes of women toting the familiar string-handled paper bags of the inexpensive Mainland Chinaowned emporiums.
+Afternoon brings the shoppers aboard: ladies from the exclusive residential areas of Stanley and The Peak returning from forays to the fashionable department stores, and multitudes of women toting the familiar string-handled paper bags of the inexpensive Mainland China-owned emporiums.

 Night falls, and the ferry crowds to Hong Kong Island take on a lighter mood.
-A Japanese Rock group with shoulder length hair, enroute to play in a Wanchai night club, jokes with a cluster of bejeweled ladies in evening finery and their tuxedo-wearing escorts.
+A Japanese Rock group with shoulder-length hair, enroute to play in a Wanchai night club, jokes with a cluster of bejeweled ladies in evening finery and their tuxedoed escorts.
 Deep-tanned merchant seamen eye the lissome ladies bound for the girlie-bars of the Suzy Wong district.
-Sloe-eyed faces everywhere are lifted to catch the coolness of the night breeze.
+Sloe-eyed faces everywhere are lifted to catch the cool of the night breeze.

-Crossing back to Kowloon, an elderly messenger, working overtime, carries jet-bound airline mail bags suspended on a shoulder pole on his way to Kai Tak Airport.
+Crossing back to Kowloon, an elderly messenger, working overtime, carries jet-bound airline mailbags suspended on a shoulder pole on his way to Kai Tak Airport.
 Weary shopkeepers sag into their deck seats close by the gangway exit.
-Sleeping infants in their 'baby packs' droop their tiny heads against their mothers' backs.
+Sleeping infants in their "baby packs" droop their tiny heads against their mother's backs.

-The ferries steer through the reflections of thousands of multi-colored lights glowing on the ring of silhouetted hills around the harbor.
+The ferries steer through the reflections of thousands of multicoloured lights glowing on the ring of silhouetted hills around the harbor.

-It is 2 a.m. at the Kowloon Terminal and the last ferry nudges into the dock.
-A denimed sailor with a bamboo stick hooks the hawser and a couple hundred passengers disembark, rushing along the ramps to be first in the taxi queue, or to haggle down the price with a rickshaw driver.
+t is 2 a.m. at the Kowloon Terminal and the last ferry nudges into the dock.
+A denimed sailor with a bamboo stick hooks the hawser and a few hundred passengers disembark, rushing along the ramps to be first in the taxi queue, or to haggle down the price with a rickshaw driver.
 The red double-decker buses and the Kowloon Railway's suburban trains have already closed down for the night.
 Other night passengers trudge home on foot, passing the array of glamorous tourist hotels along the never-empty streets of Tsimshatsui.
 For the three-quarters of a century that the 'Star' Ferries have been operating their cross-harbor route, Hong Kong officials have been discussing whether a bridge or a tunnel wouldn't be a better idea.
-Advocates of a tunnel argued that an underwater roadway would better withstand the dozen or more typhoons that strike the city each summer.
+Advocates of the tunnel argue that an underwater roadway would better withstand the dozen or more typhoons that strike the city each summer.

-Three years ago the tunnel proponents won their argument and a \$45 million project, cutting the Kowloon-Victoria time to 41⁄2 minutes, was finally opened to the public last year.
+A few years ago the tunnel proponents won their argument and a \$45 a million underpass, cutting the Kowloon-Victoria time to 41⁄2 minutes was opened.

-.
-But already traffic experts' predictions of a bottleneck at both ends of the passage during rush hours are coming true.
-Because of the city's surging growth, the tunnel will not ease the traffic situation for very long.
-Thus, recently, it was decided to build a subway system at a cost of over \$ 1 billion.
+But traffic experts' predictions of a bottleneck at both ends of a tunnel during rush hours have come true.
+Because of the city's surging growth, the tunnel has not eased the traffic situation much.
+Thus, a subway system is now being built, at a cost of over \$1 billion.

-Meantime, the ferries continue to perform as prime movers on the Hong Kong scene, making 185,000 crossings every year with a perfect safety record for as far back as anyone remembers.
+Meantime, the ferries continue to perform as prime movers on the Hong Kong scene, making 185,000 crossings every year, with a perfect safety record for as far back as anyone remembers.